obinnafranklinduru/website-link-crawler/README.md

 - Crawls a given website and follows internal links
 - Generates a report showing which pages link to which other pages on the site
-- Outputs the report in a human-readable format (e.g., JSON, CSV, or plain text)
+- Outputs the report in a human-readable format ( plain text)

 ## Installation